medius-group/onboarding-docs/3_apa/2_configuration/020_compset_match_030_deviations.md

 11. Pick the "Same as cost" option
 12. Click the "Create" button

-Repeat these steps for all the options in the Type of Deviation screen, except "Exception type deviation" (there is no "within tolerance" option for this type):
+Repeat these steps for all the options in the Type of Deviation screen, except "Additional charge deviation" (there is no "within tolerance" option for this type):
 * Head total amount deviation
 * Line total amount deviation
 * Unit price deviation